govindansriram/qlite/README.md

 After that the ascii name for one of 4 different functions should be present followed by a semicolon these are:
 1) PUSH: push to the queue can only be done by publishers
-2) SPOP: (short pop), pop from the queue if there is data to pop, else returns error
+2) HIDE: if a message is available it's data is returned, and the message is hidden for a specified time (up to ***maxHiddenTimeSeconds***) from subscribers
-3) LPOP: (long pop), polls the queue for data until it gets it for x amount of time, if request times out returns error
+3) POLL: polls the queue for data until it gets it or until the ***maxPollingTimeSeconds*** times out
+4) DEL: deletes a hidden message
-4) LEN: gets the length of the queue
+5) LEN: gets the approximate length of the queue

 ### PUSH
 after the semicolon add the message you wish to store on the queue.
 No binary format is required, it is on the consumer to decipher it.

+### HIDE
+after the semicolon, the hidden time in seconds must be added as an Uint32 in little endian binary format.
+The hidden time must be less than the ***maxHiddenTimeSeconds***

-### SPOP
+### POLL
-No data is needed after the semicolon
+after the semicolon, the hidden time in seconds must be added as an Uint32 in little endian binary format.
+The hidden time must be less than the ***maxHiddenTimeSeconds***

-### LPOP
+### DEL
-No data is needed after the semicolon
+after the semicolon, the next 2 bits should contain the uuid of the hidden message

 ### LEN
 No data is required after the semicolon